vlevko/ML_codebasics/README.md

 Use famous iris flower dataset from *sklearn.datasets* to predict flower species using random forest classifier.
 * Measure prediction score using default n_estimators (10)
 * Now fine tune your model by changing number of trees in your classifer and tell what best score you can get using how many trees

+### 10. k-fold cross-validation
+Use iris flower dataset from sklearn library and use cross_val_score against following models to measure the performance of each.
+In the end figure out the model with best performance.
+* Logistic Regression
+* Decision Tree
+* Support Vector Machine (SVM)
+* Random Forest